Credit Suisse Group Trims Liberty Broadband (NASDAQ:LBRDA) Target Price to $175.00

-Liberty Broadband (NASDAQ:LBRDA – Get Rating) had its price target lowered by Credit Suisse Group to $175.00 in a research note issued to investors on Tuesday morning, Stock Target Advisor reports.
+Liberty Broadband (NASDAQ:LBRDA – Get Rating) had its price target cut by stock analysts at Credit Suisse Group to $175.00 in a report released on Monday, Stock Target Advisor reports.
+Credit Suisse Group’s target price would indicate a potential upside of 45.65% from the company’s current price.

-LBRDA has been the topic of several other research reports.
-TheStreet lowered Liberty Broadband from a b- rating to a c+ rating in a research note on Wednesday, May 11th.
-Deutsche Bank Aktiengesellschaft dropped their price target on Liberty Broadband from $196.00 to $158.00 in a research report on Tuesday, May 10th.
-Finally, Benchmark dropped their price target on Liberty Broadband to $201.00 in a research report on Friday, May 20th.
+Several other research analysts have also weighed in on LBRDA.
+TheStreet lowered Liberty Broadband from a “b-” rating to a “c+” rating in a research report on Wednesday, May 11th.
+Deutsche Bank Aktiengesellschaft lowered their price target on Liberty Broadband from $196.00 to $158.00 in a research report on Tuesday, May 10th.
+Finally, Benchmark lowered their price target on Liberty Broadband to $201.00 in a research report on Friday, May 20th.

 Liberty Broadband Company Profile